jbiason/blog/content/research/decoding-fast.md

 # The Template

-The template is, as mentioned before, a XML file (which the protocol definition doesn't provide any default way to actually receive that field, and thus is left for the exchange to find their way) which describes field types, names, IDs and operators.
+The template is a XML file which describes the fields, their types, names, IDs and operators.
+The protocol itself doesn't provide any default way to actually receive that field, and thus is left for the exchange to find their way.

-Note that the template describe the field IDs and their types, which the incoming data have only the values.
-If we use the FIX description above, the template defines the left side of the pair, while the incoming have have only the right side.
+Note that the template describe the field IDs and their types, and the incoming data have only the values.
+If we use the FIX description above, the template defines the left side of the pair, while the incoming data have have only the right side.

 ## Field Types

-The protocol have a few field types: Unsigned Ints of 32 and 64 bits, Signed Ints of 32 and 64 bits, ASCII strings, UTF-8 strings, sequences, decimals and a type called "presence map".
+The protocol have a few field types: Unsigned Ints of 32 and 64 bits, Signed Ints of 32 and 64 bits, ASCII strings, UTF-8 strings, sequences, decimals and a special type called "Presence Map".

 One thing to note is that all fields use a "stop bit" format.
 This is quite similar to UTF8, although UTF8 uses a "continuation bit" instead of "stop bit",